nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_searchExamples.md

 ```

 ### 2. Request medications for the last year, allergies and problems.
-#### a) If done in one query then all medications would be returned, no date filter could be applied
+#### a) If done in one query then all medications would be returned, no date filter could be applied.
 ```json
 {
   "resourceType": "Parameters",